Lie algebras and Higher torsion in p-groups: Computation of

 Now note that $E_1^{p,3}=0$ as the exterior $3$ line is generated by $\tau$ and $u$ over $E_1^{*,0}$ and $u$'s contribution lies entirely before Hodge degree $p-1$, while nothing nonzero times $\tau$ lies in that location.
 Thus we know for certain that the dimensions of $E_1^{p,0}, E_1^{p,1}$ and $E_1^{p,3}$ are $3, 4$ and $0$ respectively.
 The Euler-Poincare count now forces $\dime(E_1^{p,2})=1$.
 Since we have already argued for the existence of the nonzero element $\epsilon$ in that location, it must be a basis for $E_1^{p,2}$.

 We now prove that the $\mu_i$ and hence the $f_i$ listed in the table are indeed the basis for $E_1^{p-1,2}$ and $E_1^{p,1}$ respectively:

-\begin{lemma} The elements $\{ \mu_0, \mu_+, \mu_- \}$ in the table above are a basis for $E_1^{p-1,2}$ and the elements $\{ f_0, f_+, f_- \}$ are a basis for $E_1^{p,1}$. \end{lemma} \begin{proof} Since the elements have distinct integral weight, to show they are linearly independent, it is sufficient to show they are nonzero.
+\begin{lem} The elements $\{ \mu_0, \mu_+, \mu_- \}$ in the table above are a basis for $E_1^{p-1,2}$ and the elements $\{ f_0, f_+, f_- \}$ are a basis for $E_1^{p,1}$. \end{lem} \begin{proof} Since the elements have distinct integral weight, to show they are linearly independent, it is sufficient to show they are nonzero.
 Since we also have argued that $\dime E_1^{p-1,2} = \dime E_1^{p,1}=3$ this is enough to show they are a basis and complete the lemma.

 Furthermore since $d_1(\mu_i)=f_i$ for $i=0,-,+$, we can show either $\mu_i$ or $f_i$ is nonzero, and it will follow that the other in the pair is also nonzero.

 Recall the root lattice of $\mathfrak{sl}_2$ is $2\mathbb{Z}$, it is easy to check that $E_0^{p-1,1}[2p]$, the weight $2p$ component of $E_0^{p-1,1}$, is one dimensional, spanned by $\lambda_+=x_+y_+^{p-1}$.
 A direct check shows that $d_0(x_+y_+^{p-1})=0$ and so we find that $d_0: E_0^{p-1,1}[2p] \to E_0^{p-1,2}[2p]$ is identically zero.
 Since $\mu_+ \in E_0^{p-1,2}[2p]$ and the spectral sequence preserves weight, this shows $\mu_+$ is not a $d_0$-coboundary and so $\mu_+ \neq 0 \in E_1^{p-1,2}$ as desired.
 A similar proof works to show $\mu_- \neq 0 \in E_1^{p-1,2}$.